-2. The purpose of this Code is to ensure a safe and positive environment within the Organization's programs, activities, and events by making Individuals aware that there is an expectation, at all times, of appropriate behaviour.
-The Organization supports equal opportunity, prohibits discriminatory practices, and is committed to providing an environment in which all individuals are treated with respect and fairness.
+2. The purpose of this Code is to ensure a safe and positive environment within Ontario Soccer and its Affiliate Organizations' programs, activities, and events by making Individuals aware that there is an expectation, at all times, of appropriate behaviour.
+Ontario Soccer and its Affiliate Organizations supports equal opportunity, prohibits discriminatory practices, and is committed to providing an environment in which all individuals are treated with respect and fairness.